wamorkart/Tektronix_DPO7254Control/Shifter_manual.md

         NOTE:<br />
-        manual changeid appliedto the scope config will be overwitten by the script config -> If you wanna manually adjust the scope paprameter remmeber to comment the set up lines. <br />
+        manual changes applied to the scope config will be overwitten by the script config -> If you wanna manually adjust the scope paprameter remmeber to comment the set up lines. <br />

         * Example: